sckott/habanero/docs/index.rst

 - `content_negotiation` - get citations in a variety of formats
 - `csl_styles` - get CSL styles, used in `content_negotation` method

+Note about searching:

+You are using the Crossref search API described at https://github.com/CrossRef/rest-api-doc/blob/master/rest_api.md.
+When you search with query terms, on Crossref servers they are not searching full text, or even abstracts of articles, but only what is available in the data that is returned to you.
+That is, they search article titles, authors, etc. For some discussion on this, see https://github.com/CrossRef/rest-api-doc/issues/101

 Installation
 ============